Saanvi49/Text-Conversational---TOPSIS/README.md

 ## Overview
-This project aims to evaluate the performance of various language models in generating responses to predefined prompts.
-The models are evaluated based on BLEU and ROUGE scores, as well as response length.
-Additionally, TOPSIS analysis is performed to rank the models.<br />
+The objective of this project is to assess the effectiveness of different language models in generating responses to predetermined prompts.
+The evaluation criteria include BLEU and ROUGE scores, as well as response length.
+Furthermore, the project incorporates TOPSIS analysis to rank the language models based on their performance.<br />

 ## Project Structure
 Evaluation Script: The main script (evaluate_models.py) contains the code for evaluating the language models using BLEU, ROUGE, and TOPSIS analysis.<br />